Tassadar921/Login-Traduction/README.md

 ```

 - import the SQL file from /back/sql_file into your server and make sure you can connect from a local server
+  (don't forget to replace the table name in /back/server.js line 36)

 - go in the /back folder: